iJoud/CPIT380-Multimedia-Project/README.md

  - Clipping a given sound (Define the segment first to be clipped.)
  - Splicing at least two sounds together keeping the silent zone.
  - Add a method to spread a sound of two sec over 4 seconds and then squeeze it over 1 second and play at the end.
+ - Apply reversing and/or mirroring of sounds
+ - Apply blending of two sounds.
+ - Apply filters on sounds, just one is enough.
+For instance, averaging filter.
 ---------------------------------------------------------------------------------
 # Movie: